nazhudha/MakersBNB/README.md

 - return a space (description, name, price) [HARDCODED: single space, with fixed dates] to the index.erb file [capybara] => PASSED

-- MVC refactor: move the list of spaces (be it one or more) away from the views and controller, and into the model (step 1), and then database (step 2).[rspec]\\\\\\
+-  Adapt the views and controller to take the data from the model and present them to the views in html, via controller. [capybara] => PASSED

-- Adapt the views and controller to take the data from the model and present them to the views in html, via controller. [capybara]
+- MVC refactor: move the list of spaces (be it one or more) away from the views and controller, and into the model (step 1) => PASSED and then database (step 2).[rspec] => PENDING

 #### DATABASE SETUP